|Homepage:||Click to visit|

 The program is designed for students who have an interest in Jordan and the Middle East.
 Courses are offered in the areas of Arabic language, anthropology, history, economics, literature, religion, archaeology, environment, political science, and the media.
 This program is very suitable for a student who would like to do volunteer work or an internship (only available to year long students).
 Students take 15 credits a semester.

 The Language and Culture program provides a rigorous and challenging academic program combined with in-country cultural experience and intensive Arabic language study.
 Students gain a greater understanding of the Middle East, with specific emphasis on the Jordanian perspective and experience.

 The CIEE Language and Culture program offers students a series of specially designed area studies courses in such fields as archaeology, economics, history, international relations, literature, politics, and religion.
 Area studies courses provide an overview of issues relevant to Jordan and the broader Middle East region.
-Although there is no language pre-requisite, all students are required to take both Modern Standard Arabic and Colloquial Jordanian Arabic while in Amman.
+Although there is no language pre-requisite, all students are required to take:

 Courses and course descriptions can be found here.

 Course Equivalency: Click here to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.

 Academic Culture and Location

 The program is academically rigorous and offers focused students an opportunity to make great strides in their language and overall knowledge of the region.
 Students attend Arabic language courses five days per week in the morning, while area studies courses are held in the afternoon.
 Area studies classes are relatively small, and lectures tend to be the method of teaching, however instructors welcome questions and discussion.